 In addition, Technology has ameliorated the security of confidential information.
 This is achieved through an end-to-end encryption of data on hardware and software and access to them is possible through finger prints, facial recognition and passwords.
 Even lockers/safes containing hardcopy data can also be secured by technology.

 Lastly, technology has monumentally improved employee/employer relationship.
-Accountability of employees can also be monitored through the use of CCTV, Clocking system etc. Also, during training of employees, technology can be applied through the use of different applications in improving of the professionalism of the employee.
+Accountability of employees can also be monitored through the use of CCTV, Clocking system etc. Also, during training of employees, technology can be applied through the use of different applications in improving the professionalism of the employee.

 NEGATIVE IMPACT OF TECHNOLOGY